wyne-ybanez/WeatherTop-v1/README.md

 ## Testing

 The web app has been tested by creating a test account and inputting a test station and test reading.
-This data has been successfully saved and this is reflected on 'admin.html' or at 'localhost:9000/@db'.
+This data has been successfully saved and this is reflected on 'admin.html' or at 'localhost:9000/@db' when viewing the site during development.

 ## Technologies used: